blend-os/website/docs/install/post-install/intro.md

 ## :octicons-container-16: Containers (apps from other distros)

 Now, you might want to install applications from other distributions like Ubuntu or Fedora, usually if they're not available in the Arch repositories or as Flatpaks.
 You can do so through containers.
-Container management is also available through the System app, but we will be using the `user` CLI utility in this guide.
-Initializing Android app support will not be discussed here either, as it is primarily for GUI (Wayland) users and can easily be initialized through the System app.
+Container management is also available through the **System** app, but we will be using the [`user`](../../reference/utils/user.md) CLI utility in this guide. **For GUI instructions and Waydroid information, you can consult the [:material-truck-cargo-container: Container Management](./container-guide.md) guide.**

 ### :material-truck-cargo-container: Container management